 Key Benefits of Marketing Automation

-For B2C marketers, automation means more chances to get in front of the right consumers for higher conversion rates and increased revenue.
-So, how exactly can marketing automation platforms help marketers do more with less?
+For retailers, automation means more chances to get in front of the right consumers for higher conversion rates and increased revenue.
+But how exactly can marketing automation platforms help you do more with less?

 By automatically sending triggered emails to those who left unpurchased items in their cart, marketers can help reduce cart abandonment rates.
 Marketing automation can help determine how long after logout to send reminder emails, and even help generate the most compelling subject lines to ensure the emails are opened.

-B2C brands can increase overall email open rates by utilizing A/B testing across all email components.
+e-Commerce brands can increase overall email open rates by utilizing A/B testing across all email components.
 Automation tools store historical consumer data, which, in turn, increases the optimization of email open rates.
-Whether through subject line optimization, or ensuring an email is populated with the right content and sent at just the right time, these solutions result in data-driven decisions and results.
+Whether through subject line optimization or ensuring an email is populated with the right content and sent at just the right time, these solutions result in data-driven decisions and results.

 Nowadays, it’s become almost standard that emails include a section that showcases “others also bought” or “similar customers looked at.”

 Gone are the days of manually breaking apart every inch of data.
 With the right automation in place, you can analyze consumer purchase data while simultaneously sending out up-sell emails that are far more likely to drive conversions.